-So being the Messiah or the Christ indicates that Jesus will have royal prerogatives, and be able to rule the earth as king when He returns (Daniel 7:13-14; 2:44.)
-All human governments, whether kingdoms, democracies, or dictatorships, will be abolished then, and the world will have a true direct theocracy (not merely humans ruling in God's name, such as in Iran's "Islamic Republic.")
-Jesus was anointed by the Holy Spirit, it should be noted, not literal oil (see Acts 10:38 and Luke 4:18).
+After Jesus returns to earth as God promised (Acts 1:11) the world will experience having a true direct theocracy (not merely humans ruling in God's name, such as in Iran's "Islamic Republic").
+He was anointed by the Holy Spirit, it should be noted, not literal oil (see Acts 10:38 and Luke 4:18).